HDH-bytes/CountdownToMidnight/README.md

 Victor (victor-liao93):
 - Made score manager, enemy and enemy follow class with inheritance.
-- Made score bar and score text.
-- Made health bar and health text.
-- Made inventory slots.
+- Made inventory slots and inventory script
-- Forgot to apply overrides on the prefabs so they resetted.
+- Reorganized files

 Demir (guveld):
 - Added camera to follow the character as it moves.